Man jailed for dropping baby who fell 23ft

 Timuras Kozlov, who was babysitting the child at the time, was drunk and claimed he accidently dropped the baby.

-The 21 year old, from Derrychara Drive, Enniskillen, was jailed for 15 months.
+The 21-year-old, from Derrychara Drive, Enniskillen, was jailed for 15 months.

 He was originally charged with attempted murder, but after a review of evidence, prosecutors later agreed to downgrade the case against him to a charge of grievous bodily harm (GBH).